Kemper and ESG

 Leadership, Compensation and Oversight

-Kemper’s Board of Directors is led by an independent chairman and has been comprised of a majority of independent directors since 2003.
+Kemper’s Board of Directors is comprised of a majority of independent directors and has been since 2003.
 The Board believes that a range of perspectives is important to effective corporate governance and, accordingly, is committed to diversity in the boardroom, as currently represented by four directors.
 Contributing to the diversity of the Board of Directors is one of the criteria considered in assessing candidates for Board membership.

 Consistent with our “act like an owner” culture, Kemper officers and directors are subject to significant stock ownership requirements.
 The Company does not provide tax gross-ups to its executive officers or single-trigger vesting provisions in the event of a change in control.
 All Kemper executives that participate in the equity compensation program are prohibited from hedging, pledging, or otherwise encumbering their Kemper stock.
 Awards under Kemper’s cash incentive and equity compensation programs are subject to the Company’s clawback policy.